draftverify/draftverify.com/index.md

     <div class="hero-card reveal">
       <h1>The Global Standard for Non-Alcoholic Draft</h1>
       <p>
-        DraftVerify gives venues and breweries a clear, consistent way to identify NA draft from keg → line → faucet — backed by optional digital tracking for verification and line records.
+        DraftVerify creates a single, consistent way to identify non-alcoholic draft from keg → line → faucet, paired with an optional digital visibility layer for venues, distributors, and breweries.
       </p>
       <a class="btn gold" href="{{ '/standards/' | relative_url }}">View the Standard</a>
     </div>